Decoding L5-S1 Herniation: The Link Between Lower Back Pain, Sciatica, and Referred Abdominal Pain

 When to Suspect Cauda Equina Syndrome (A Serious Warning)

-It is crucial to be aware of a rare but urgent complication that can occur with a large disc herniation, particularly at the L5-S1 level: Cauda Equina Syndrome (CES).
-The cauda equina (Latin for "horse's tail") is a bundle of nerves below the L1-L2 level.
-Massive compression of these nerves is a surgical emergency.
+It is crucial to be aware of a rare but urgent complication that can occur with a large disc herniation, particularly at the L5-S1 level: cauda equina syndrome (CES).
+The cauda equina (Latin for “horse’s tail”) is a bundle of nerves located below the L1–L2 level, and massive compression of these nerves is a true surgical emergency.

 If you experience any of the following, seek immediate medical attention: